-In our support of small businesses, UCLA Campus Purchasing encourages you to read the Vendor Guide and obtain all certifications prior to applying to UCLA.
+In our support of small businesses, UCLA Campus Purchasing encourages you to obtain all certifications prior to applying to UCLA.
 To get certified as a Small or Diverse business (ex.
 Woman Owned Business or Service Disabled Veteran Owned Small Business), please refer to Information for Small Business Owners.

 To register as a supplier with UCLA, please follow the steps for How to become a vendor with UCLA.

-You will also be invited to introduce your goods and services to the entire campus at our annual Small Business Resource Fair, typically held in January.
+You will be invited to introduce your goods and services to the entire campus at our annual Small Business Resource Fair, typically held in January.